RedPitaya/Documentation/appsFeatures/applications/logic/logic.rst

 .. figure:: img/Slika_09_LA.png
 	:width: 1000

-To use the Logic Analyzer without the extension module, you need to be more careful in connecting the logic analyser probes to the :ref:`E1 <E1>` on the Red Pitaya board.
+To use the Logic Analyzer without the extension module, you need to be more careful in connecting the logic analyser probes to the :ref:`E1 <E1>` on the Red Pitaya board (3V3 logic ONLY).
 The pins used for the logic analyser board are shown in the picture below.

 .. note::